Frequently Asked Questions

 - Relocation and expansion of the Blue Goose supermarket (completed in 2009)

-What is being planned for the Phase 3 riverfront property?
+What has been constructed or planned for the Phase 3 riverfront property?

 In March 2015, the City approved plans for the development of Phase 3, including the riverfront property between First St. and the Fox River, north of Illinois St. Plans for Phase 3 include three mixed-use buildings and a 110- space public parking deck.

-- Building #1: First floor retail uses, upper level office use (to be fully occupied by ALE Solutions, which currently has offices across the street at Fox Island Square.)
+- Building #1: First floor commercial uses, upper level office use (fully occupied by ALE Solutions.)

-- Building #2: First floor retail uses, upper level residential use.
+- Building #2: First floor commercial uses, upper level residential use.

-The parking deck will offer public parking and private parking will be available
+The parking deck offers public parking, and private parking is available

 under the buildings.
 The bilevel riverwalk along the river front and an east plaza